joelonsql/pg_duckdb/docs/functions.md

 # pg_duckdb Functions

+By default, functions without a schema listed below are installed into `public`.
+You can choose to install these functions to an alternate location by running `CREATE EXTENSION pg_duckdb WITH SCHEMA schema`.

+Note: `ALTER EXTENSION pg_duckdb WITH SCHEMA schema` is not currently supported.

 ## Data Lake Functions

-By default, functions without a schema listed below are installed into `public`.
-You can choose to install these functions to an alternate location by running `CREATE EXTENSION pg_duckdb WITH SCHEMA ...`.

 | Name                                      | Description                       |
 | :---------------------------------------- | :-------------------------------- |